Join Us — Frequently Asked Questions

 When and where does the choir perform?

 Generally within a 30 mile radius but occasionally concerts will be given further afield.
 12 to 14 concerts are performed a year but other singing occasions can take place, for example for weddings or promotional events.
 This includes two annual concerts on consecutive evenings and another two concerts prior to Christmas following the same pattern.
 The choir has carried out major tours to East and West Canada, Germany, Austria and Eire.

 How many choristers are there currently?

 The number of members does tend to fluctuate but the membership is currently about 40.
 However, we are launching a membership drive aiming to raise the numbers to 60+.
-Almost all choristers sing in the choir’s annual and Christmas concerts, but generally the singing strength for our concerts is in the range 50-60.
+Almost all choristers sing in the choir’s annual and Christmas concerts, and generally the singing strength for our other concerts is currently about 30.

 What costs are involved?